woordy/Scrapy-Project/README.md

 # Scrapy with Splash Data Scraper

 ## Overview
-This project showcases an web scraping solution using the Scrapy framework paired with Splash for handling dynamic content rendered with JavaScript.
+This project showcases a web scraping solution using the Scrapy framework paired with Splash for handling dynamic content rendered with JavaScript.

 ## Features
 - **Dynamic content handling**: Utilizes Splash to render JavaScript-generated content on the webpage.